knowuh/SnailMail/README.md

 ## Description ##

-Snail Mail is a stand-alone Mac OS X Envelope Addressing application, which integrates with the Mac OS X Address Book.
+Snail Mail is an envelope addressing and printing application which interacts directly with the Address Book database in Mac OS X.

-It attempts to address known priting limitiations of the OS X system Address Book.
+Snail Mail's primary function is to quickly address and print single or multiple envelopes based on entries in the Mac OS X Address Book database, but it also allows ad-hoc manual entry of addresses directly onto the envelope.

+Batches of envelopes can be based on Address Book groups, or ad-hoc selections of addresses.
+Snail Mail can print USPS barcodes for more efficient mail handling.
+Snail Mail provides for different default text attributes (font, colour, etc) for different parts of the address.
+Snail Mail also includes a Plugin for Mac OS X's Address Book application so that you can choose to print Snail Mail envelopes directly from the Address Book, and uses Mac OS X 'services' to print any selected text from any other application to an envelope quickly and easily.

 If you are looking for a pre-built binary, try the [github download page](https://github.com/knowuh/SnailMail/downloads).